DragoslavR/fantasy-books-review/README.md

 This application allows users to browse a list of fantasy books and add reviews for each book.
 For building this app I used the Open Library API.
 As a front end I used React.js and as a back end Ruby on Rails, and for styling I used Foundations and CSS.
+The application has following tests:
+- user sign in, user sign up, user sign out.

 ## Dependencies
 ruby version 3.0.2 <br>